Taimur-Shabbir/mental-health-machine-learning/README.md

 ## Data

 The data is provided by [Open Source Mental Illness](https://osmihelp.org/research) and is taken more specifically from their [2014 survey](https://www.kaggle.com/osmi/mental-health-in-tech-survey).
+It contains 1259 observations where each observation is the response by an individual to a set of questions.
+These questions make up most of the dataset's features, of which there are 27 in total.
+Most of these questions are binary in that they elicit a "Yes/No" response.
+The following are a few examples of this:

+- family_history: "Do you have a family history of mental illness?"
-It has 27 features, most of which are questions that elicit binary "Yes/No" responses.
-An example feature is "If you have a mental health condition, do you feel that it interferes with your work?"
+- work_interfere: "If you have a mental health condition, do you feel that it interferes with your work?"
+- benefits: "Does your employer provide mental health benefits?"
+- mentalhealthconsequence: "Do you think that discussing a mental health issue with your employer would have negative consequences?"
+- mentalvsphysical: "Do you feel that your employer takes mental health as seriously as physical health?""

+The outcome variable is called treatment and it asks the question "Have you sought treatment for a mental health condition?".
+An important caveat here is that this is clearly not an ideal outcome variable.
+An ideal outcome variable would ask "Do you have a mental health condition?".

+So I have taken some liberties with this aspect and I used the former as a proxy for the latter, because I feel these questions are close enough to each other.
+As a result, this analysis is not perfect and has shortcomings that I acknowledge.
+However, I still believe it can provide some important insights about our problem.

 # Approach and Insights